shivanshdave/2020-432/classes/class21/README.md

 ## One Last Thing

 Richard Iannone announced on 2020-04-08 that the `gt` package is now available on CRAN.
 [Great Looking Tables](https://blog.rstudio.com/2020/04/08/great-looking-tables-gt-0-2/) are now much easier to create than in the past.

 >  The name `gt` is short for “grammar of tables” and the goal of `gt` is similar to that of `ggplot2`, serving to not just to make it easy to make specific tables, but to describe a set of underlying components that can be recombined in different ways to solve different problems.
 If you ever need to make beautiful customized display tables, I think you’ll find `gt` is up to the task.

+[The `gt` website is here](https://gt.rstudio.com/) with lots of examples and a description of the philosophy, and links to other ways to solve table-making problems with other R packages.